philanc/slua/doc/luazen.md

 Luazen is a small library with various encoding, compression and cryptographic functions.
-All the functions work on strings, there is no stream or chunked more complex interfaces (except for blake2b hash function)
+All the functions work on strings, there is no stream or chunked more complex interfaces.

 ### Functions